-- When the Diagnostic Tool is in the process of retrieving codes, a "One moment please..." message shows on the Diagnostic Tool's LCD display. - If the Diagnostic Tool fails to link to the vehicle's computer, a "Vehicle is not responding" message shows on the Diagnostic Tool's LCD display.
-Do the following: - Verify the ignition is ON. - Check the cable connections at the Diagnostic Tool and at the vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the ENTER button. - If the Diagnostic Tool was able to link to the vehicle successfully, the Diagnostic Tool displays the retrieved DTCs. - The Diagnostic Tool will display a code only of codes are present in the vehicle's computer memory.
-If no codes are present, a "No DTC's are presently stored in the vehicle's computer" is displayed. - If more than one code was retrieved, press the DTC button, as necessary, to display additional codes one at a time.
+- 5. When the Tool is in the process of retrieving codes, a "One moment please..." message shows on the Tool's LCD display. - If the Tool fails to link to the vehicle's computer, a "Vehicle is not responding" message shows on the Tool's LCD display.
+Do the following: - Verify the ignition is ON. - Check the cable connections at the Tool and at the vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the ENTER 🕘 button and repeat steps 4 and 5 as necessary. - If the Diagnostic Tool cannot link to the vehicle's computer, the message "Contact Technical Support" displays. - Press the FF/M button to return to the Ford OBD1 menu. - Turn the ignition OFF, and disconnect the Diagnostic Tool. - Contact Technical Support for assistance. - 6.
+If the Tool was able to link to the vehicle successfully, a "Code retrieval was successful..." message shows temporarily on the Tool's LCD display, followed by any retrieved DTCs. - The Tool will display a code only of codes are present in the vehicle's computer memory.
+If no codes are present, a "No DTC's are presently stored in the vehicle's computer" is directly and the top of top of the top of top of responding Check DLC cable connections stored in the vehicle's computer" is displayed.